rust-lang/rust/doc/tutorial-borrowed-ptr.md

 struct Point {x: float, y: float}
 ~~~

-We can use this simple definition to allocate points in many ways.
+We can use this simple definition to allocate points in many different ways.
 For
 example, in this code, each of these three local variables contains a
 point, but allocated in a different place: